Will there be more Circus Mirandus stories?

 Those questions eventually inspired the scene where a young Ephraim shows the Lightbender his knot-tying talent, is given a miracle, and decides he’s going to save it until some day when he really needs it.

 But I realized pretty quickly that Ephraim’s story couldn’t be the point of the book.
-I thought he would grow old and have some big regrets.
+In my mind, he was an old man, one with deep sadnesses and some big regrets.
 I knew he would never get to use his miracle.
 And that was a problem because I wanted, ultimately, to write a hopeful story.

 So I decided to focus on Ephraim’s grandson, Micah, and his quest to find the long-lost circus and reclaim the miracle instead.